EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

 - 2018/07/09/training-tesseract-models-from-scratch.html.md
 ```

-Although it's difficult to quantify, those sets of "similar" documents do seem to be linked in many ways to their "anchor" articles.
-You're invited to read them and see for yourself!
+Although it’s difficult to quantify, those sets of “similar” documents do seem to be linked in many ways to their “anchor” articles.
+You’re invited to read them and see for yourself!

 ### Closing words

 The code presented here is hosted [on GitHub](https://github.com/kamilc/endpoint-blog-nlp).
-There's lots of room for improvement of course.
+There’s lots of room for improvement of course.
 It shows a nice approach that could be used for both small model deployments (like the one above) but also very big ones too.

 The Argo workflows could be used in tandem with Kubernetes deployments.
 You could e. g run a distributed [TensorFlow](https://www.tensorflow.org) model training and then deploy it on Kubernetes via [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving).
-If you're more into [PyTorch](https://pytorch.org), then distributing the training would be possible via [Horovod](https://eng.uber.com/horovod/).
+If you’re more into [PyTorch](https://pytorch.org), then distributing the training would be possible via [Horovod](https://eng.uber.com/horovod/).
 Have data scientists that use R?
 Deploy [RStudio Server](https://www.rstudio.com) instead of the JupyterLab with [the image from DockerHub](https://hub.docker.com/r/rocker/rstudio) and run some or all tasks with the [simpler one](https://hub.docker.com/r/rocker/r-ver) with R-base only.

-If you have any questions or projects you'd like us to help you with — contact us right away through the [contact form](https://www.endpoint.com/contact) or directly on [ask@endpoint.com](mailto:ask@endpoint.com).
+If you have any questions or projects you’d like us to help you with, contact us right away through the [contact form](/contact) or directly at [ask@endpoint.com](mailto:ask@endpoint.com).